 (c) DNA Database- Operational Costs

-DNA database operation costs include purchasing new hardware, software and maintenance of old and new hardware/software.
-In 2010, a total of \$29,998.75 was spent to buy software for DNA database operations.
-No additional hardware was purchased in this report year for DNA database purposes.
+DNA database operational costs include purchasing new hardware, software and maintenance of old and new hardware/software.
+In 2011, a total of \$116,980.40 was spent to buy hardware, software, and service contracts for DNA database operations.